 Referendum is a process through which the Student Body can overturn any legislation passed by the Senate, or any motion or article of impeachment.
 This occurs through a petition, verification, and a referendum vote by the Student Body.

-Section II: Referendum
+Section II: Referendum Process

 Referendum Petition